 Mrs. Sophia L. Chappell will answer calls to lecture.
 Address Forestport, Oneida Co., N. Y., care of Horace Farley.
-Henry T. Child, M. D., 634 Race street, Philadelphia, Pa-Mrs. Eliza C. Clark, inspirational speaker.
-Address care of these places as may be desired.
-Will take subscriptions for the RELIGIO-PHILOSOPHICAL JOURNAL, and act as agent for the sale of spiritual and reform books.
-Address L. K. Coonley, Vineland, N. J.
+Henry T. Child, M. D., 634 Race street, Philadelphia, Pa.

-Banner of Light office.
+Mrs. Eliza C. Clark, inspirational speaker.
+Address care of Banner of Light office.

 Dr. L. K. Coonley will lecture in Vineland, N. J., the first, third and fourth Sundays of February.
 In Wilmington, Del., the first and second Sundays of March.
-Will head in
+Will head in these places as may be desired.
+Will take subscriptions for the RELIGIO-PHILOSOPHICAL JOURNAL, and act as acrut for the sale of spiritual and reform books.
+Address L. K. Cauler, Vineland, N. J.

-Dean Clark, inspirational speaker, will answer calls to lec-ture.
+Dean Clark, inspirational speaker, will answer calls to lecture.
 Address Rutland, Vt., P. O. Box 110.